Accessibility Commitment

 Accessibility is an ongoing effort, not a one-time checklist.
 We regularly audit our website, review new features against WCAG criteria, and incorporate accessibility improvements into every development cycle.
 When we build or rebuild any section of the site, accessibility is part of the acceptance criteria, not an afterthought.

-Feedback & Reporting Issues
+Feedback & Reporting

 When reporting an issue, include: